How to Manage Diabetes During Ramadan?

 It is essential for people with diabetes to regularly check their sugar levels to avoid complications.
 Make sure you are looking out for signs of hypoglycemia, hyperglycemia, or even dehydration.
 If you experience dizziness, blurred vision, or irregular heartbeat, break your fast immediately.

 Iftaar is a celebration with friends and family.
 During such times, it is normal to get tempted with all the food available.
-However, please ensure not to overeat as this can increase the risk of causing a spike in your blood sugar levels.
+However, please ensure not to overeat, as this can increase the risk of causing a spike in your blood sugar levels.

-• Try not to be sedentary
+Try Not to be Sedentary

 Although fasting can be physically tiring and exhausting, try to keep moving.
 Moderately exercise and find out what works for you.
-If you workout in the morning, see how you feel when you switch to evenings.
+If you work out in the morning, see how you feel when you switch to evenings.
 However, note that you must avoid strenuous exercise altogether.

-• Stay in touch with your dietitian
+Stay in Touch with your Dietitian

 Last, but not the least, inform your dietitian or doctor about your fasting.
 Blood sugar levels are bound to fluctuate during Ramadan season, and if you are on medication, it is essential to make adjustments accordingly.
-This needs to be done by your physician and not on your own.

 How useful was this post?